ghuntley/workshops/nixos-workshop/modules/03-change-nixos-configuration/README.md

 nix-env -iA nixos.git
 ```

-This command did not globally install git, instead git is installed into `~/.nix-profile/bin/` of the root user.
-Here you are reaping the rewards of NixOS not following the [Filesystem Hierarchy Standard][fhs-standard].
-On other GNU/Linux distributions git would have been installed globally and that would be the system wide version for all users.
+This command did not globally install git; instead git is installed into
+`~/.nix-profile/bin/` of the root user.
+Here you are reaping the rewards of
+NixOS not following the [Filesystem Hierarchy Standard][fhs-standard].
+On other
+GNU/Linux distributions git would have been installed globally and that would be
+the system wide version for all users.

-With NixOS, you can side-by-side multiple versions of the same software for any user without stomping on other users.
-You get one of the benefits of docker, but without overhead, complexity and instability.
+With NixOS, you can side-by-side multiple versions of the same software for any
+user without stomping on other users.
+You get one of the benefits of docker, but
+without overhead, complexity and instability.

 Let's initialize a git repository and create a checkpoint: